 What wild bird food to choose

 We know that choosing wild bird food and bird feeders can be daunting, especially with a large selection of seeds and feeder designs that are available.
 Things can also get confusing since there are different mixes for feeders and ground feeding platforms.
 But you will be pleased that our nutritious food mixes can be used with a wide range of bird feeders.

 We have food mixes that are ideal for different seasons and different times of the year.
 With this in mind, we have produced this post to bring you up to speed on how to choose wild bird food!

 Our high-quality wild bird food

 We are proud of our Birdkind wild bird food mixes that ensure local wild birds get the most from every meal.
-These seed mixes are nutritious and provide a well-balanced meal for UK garden birds throughout the year.
-Conveniently, our mixtures can easily be introduced into local wild birds feeding routines and are suitable for use with bird food tables, platforms and hanging bird feeders.
+These nutritious seed mixes provide a well-balanced meal for UK garden birds throughout the year.
+Conveniently, our mixtures can easily be introduced into local wild birds' feeding routines and are suitable for use with bird food tables, platforms and hanging bird feeders.

 All our bird food mixtures come with our 100% wheat and filler-free promise.
 This ensures birds get the nutrition they need and guarantees our bird food is not packed out with things that birds don't need!

 Packed with beneficial ingredients like kibbled maize and a range of sunflower seeds, our Four Season Feast Bird Food is a great year-round addition to wild birds’ diets.
 Kibbled maize is high in carbohydrates and is enjoyed by a wide range of UK garden birds all year round.
 Striped sunflower seeds are high in energy and are a healthy addition to their diet, contributing to their metabolism.